Have you been diagnosed with a brain tumour? Order your free information pack.

 What causes glioblastomas?

-As with most brain tumours, it’s not known why glioblastoma multiforme tumours start growing, although we do understand some of the risk factors involved.
+As with most brain tumours, medical professionals aren’t sure why glioblastoma tumours start growing.
+But, they do understand some of the risk factors involved.

 It’s important to know that there is nothing you could have done, or avoided doing, that would have caused you or somebody you know to develop a brain tumour.